 Libraries are all about learning.
 This inspires everything we do.

 The Library offers a variety of classes that help students find and evaluate credible and peer-reviewed sources for their essays and assignments.
-This training is designed to develop students’ information and research skills that will help them throughout their academic career.
+This training is designed to develop students’ information and research skills, which will help them throughout their academic career.

 All classes are detailed below and can be booked online 2 weeks in advance.

-Tour of the Library's spaces with a brief description our core services.
+Tour of the Library's spaces with a brief description of our core services.